iooops/samples-web-apis/README.md

 To run the REST API Demo, simply load rest.html in your browser.

-The rest.js file contains a library of functions for accessing the REST API.
+The rest-library.js file contains a library of functions for accessing the REST API.

-At the bottom is a script of calls for invoking those functions.
+The rest-demo.js file a script of calls for invoking those rest-library.js's functions.

 ## The Websocket API Demo